rijo7/content_optimizer_wp/Readme.md

 ---

-## 📦 Deployment Advice for Interviews
+## 📦 Deployment Advice

-- Showcase Node.js server on Render or Railway
+- Deploy the Node.js Lighthouse audit server using platforms like Render or Railway for quick and cost-effective hosting.

-- Provide screenshots or screencast of plugin working locally
-- Mention full-stack nature: `PHP ↔️ Node.js ↔️ Lighthouse`
+- Include clear screenshots to showcase the plugin’s functionality in action.

+- Highlight the full-stack architecture of the project:
+  PHP ↔️ Node.js ↔️ Lighthouse, demonstrating seamless integration between backend and performance auditing services.

 ---